sergioabreu-g/hugo-minimalist-spa/README.md

 your website, as long as you keep that terminal opened.

 ## Contents
+Adding content to your site is very straightforward, just putting your `.md` files into the `content` folder will do (keep reading).

-Once you start adding content to your website, the default theme contents will automatically disappear.
-Take into account that if you add your own contents, the individual URL's of each content tab will mostly sure change.
+Take into account that if you change the contents, the individual URL's of each content tab will mostly sure change.
 So if you just reload your browser your URL may still be pointing to the past tabs names.
 That will cause the reload to partly or completely fail.
-So make sure your URL is the right one if you change your content filenames.
+So make sure your URL is the right one if you change your content files/filenames.

 ### Adding content
-To add custom content you need to create a folder named `tabs/` inside your sites's `content/` folder.
-All the content of your page will be loaded from here, and it must be on Markdown (`.md`).
-Do not add any other files/folders in the `tabs/` folder.
+To add custom content you need add your MarkDown files to the `content` default folder of your site.
+All the content of your page will be loaded from here, and it MUST be on Markdown (`.md`).

+Do not add any other files/folders into `content`.
 If you do, the theme will still treat it as a Markdown file, causing major problems with your final HTML.
-Also, don't use spaces or special characters in your filenames, that can cause major bugs with the URL's and the loading of your files.
+Also, I highly recommend not to use spaces or special characters in your filenames, that could cause critical bugs with the URL's and the loading of your files.

 Inside you markdown files you can write HTML if you want, it will be added to the final `index.html` automatically.
 If you